 I have also included the train ticket from Abisko to Kiruna that Marine and Sabine took to return to the plane and their night at the hostel the day before their return.
 This way you have a more precise idea of how much this trek “in its entirety” costs.

-For the hotel we went for the cheapest option… After that if you want a more charming accommodation you can go and see the Kiruna hotels on Hotelscombined.
+For the hotel we went for the cheapest option… After that if you want a more charming accommodation you can take a look at the map below that will show you the available hotels and apartments:

 The trek can also be done without camping.
 All huts offer dormitory beds.
 The night costs roughly 50€ per person (without meals) (10€ discount with the STF membership card which costs 30€… so if you plan to stay more than 3 nights it is worth taking it)